lsarjanovic/The-Keyboard/README.md

 but requires javafx libraries to be downloaded, and present in the same folder as theKeyboard.jar file, and that you may _cd_ to the correct folder, where it had been downloaded for example.

-I am working on improving the user experience by structuring the project in a msi, rpm, and other file types for different distributions, which would ease the running of the application.
+I am working on improving the user experience by packaging the project in a msi, rpm, and other file types for different distributions, which would ease the running of the application.

 This will be done manually in jpackage likely, without the compromise of an IDE.
 Code files, without compiled files can be found in another folder named **src** at _theKeyboard/src_ folder.